What Is Apollo?

 I’m not sure how the free usage will roll over when the transition occurs, for instance, will users be able to export information should they determine they cannot afford the monthly subscription price?
 Will there continue to be a free limited version of the program available?
 These are questions I’d like to have answered before I fully invest time in entering my project information into the system.
 So while “free” always gets high marks (especially when it’s as useful as this program), I’m going to have to hold off on judging the price to value ratio until more information is available and I can update this section.

-User Support in Apollo Review
+User Support in Apollo Review (4 out of 5)

 One of the nice things about Apollo is that the software developers recognize the importance of customer feedback in creating a successful project management product.
 The developers extend an open invitation for users to give feedback about their experiences using the project.